myk410/Pi-Patreon/README.md

 Turn your Raspberry Pi 5 into a Patreon TV box.

 **Features:**
-- On login, Chromium automatically launches in fullscreen kiosk mode to Patreon.
+- On login, Chromium automatically launches to Patreon (fullscreen by default).
 - Supports Google Sign-In by keeping Chromium’s profile intact between sessions.
 - Remote control the Pi from iPhone or Mac via VNC.
 - Auto-sync with this GitHub repo using a systemd timer.